stefanGT44/AudioVisualizer-RealTime-Histogram/README.md

 ## Implementation details<br>
 ### 1. Calculating the Mel filter bank
 The visualizer mimics the human auditory system which is logarithmic.
-This means that as the frequencies get higher we can detect fewer changes in sound (We can detect differences in sound a lot better at lower frequencies).
-It is carefully calculated which frequencies are shown in the visualizer so it represents sound the same way we hear it.
+This means that as the frequencies get higher we can detect fewer changes in sound (We can detect far more differences at lower frequencies).
+It is carefully calculated which frequencies are shown in the visualizer so that the sound is represented in the same way we hear it.
 After the frequencies are calculated a triangulation filter is applied to help capture the energy at each critical frequency band and give a rough approximation of the spectrum shape.

 ### 2. Reading raw data slices and writing to output (speakers) - playing audio
 ### 3. Unpacking raw data into samples and applying the Hamming window function